 My best work usually involves telling stories of the people and places central to critical climate and environmental issues.

 • Learn why the Columbia Journalism Review said: Magill's reporting is a "model for other reporters on this beat in the West and beyond."
-On June 12, 2013, the Columbia Journalism Review highlighted my data-driven energy reporting at the Fort Collins Coloradoan as a model for how journalists should report on oil and gas.
+The Columbia Journalism Review highlighted my data-driven energy reporting at the Fort Collins Coloradoan as a model for how journalists should report on oil and gas.
 Click here to read the story (PDF).